CTL: Cash Conversion Cycle

 Check your company’s annual report, financial statements, or internal accounting data to find the data.
 If you're analyzing competitors, you can find similar data in publicly available annual reports, SEC filings, or industry reports.

-Once you have collected the data, move on to Step 2 to set up your comparison table.
+Once you have collected the data, move to Step 2 to set up your comparison table.

 Step 2: Set Up Your Comparison Table